 - A national of a country in sub-Saharan Africa normally resident in sub-Saharan Africa.

-- Not more than 10 years post the award of their PhD or equivalent post graduate qualification.
+- 2-8 years post the award of their PhD or equivalent post graduate qualification.

 - To have conducted research relating to infectious disease in sub-Saharan Africa on which their application will be judged.